adamsol/Pyxell/docs/manual.md

 print b
 ```

-You can either directly check if a value is `null`, or use special coalescing and conditional operators.
+You can either directly check if a value is equal to `null`, or use special coalescing and conditional operators.

 ```
 a: [Int]?
-print a is null
+print a == null
 print a ?? []
 print a?.length
 print a?[0]